trolando/lace/README.md

 If you are inside a Lace task, use `SPAWN` and `SYNC` to create subtasks and wait for their completion.
 Use `CALL` to directly execute a subtask.
 If you are not inside a Lace task, use `RUN` to run a task.
 You can use `RUN` from any thread, including from Lace tasks.
 The method halts until the task has been run by the work-stealing framework.
 Example: `int result = RUN(fib, 40)` will run the Lace task `fib` with parameter `40`.

 If you use C++, you can use Lace via friend functions.
-However, proper C++ task scheduling is currently not implemented.
+However, proper task scheduling for C++ classes is currently not implemented.
 It is certainly technically possible, so if you are interested in working on this, please reach out.

 Publications
 ------------